 The trend toward office-based surgery is driven by several factors, including:

 Hospitals and surgery centers must meet strict state and federal licensing and accreditation guidelines.
 They also have medical boards that oversee practitioners' qualifications and credentials.
 On the other hand, inconsistent standards exist for office-based surgery.
 Some states have addressed the issue of office-based surgery and implemented regulatory requirements while others are relatively unregulated.

 There are efforts to standardize surgical safety for office-based procedures.
 For example, the American Society for Anesthesiologists has created guidelines for office-based anesthesia.
-Also, the Institute for safety in Office-Based Surgery (ISOBS) created checklists which covers items from the preoperative period through discharge to help keep patients safe.
+Also, the Institute for safety in Office-Based Surgery (ISOBS) created checklists which cover items from the preoperative period through discharge to help keep patients safe.

 Once you move from local anesthesia to IV sedation or general anesthesia, the risk for complications such as respiratory distress or heart attack increases.
 In rare cases, patients can even have a life-threatening reaction to local anesthesia.